-49.3 Starting Squid
+29.3 Starting Squid

-Squid is already preconfigured in SUSE Linux, so you can start it right after the installation.
-To ensure a smooth start-up, the network should be configured in such a way that at least one name server and the Internet can be reached.
+Squid is already preconfigured in SUSE Linux, you can start it right after the installation.
+To ensure a smooth start-up, the network should be configured in a way that at least one name server and the Internet can be reached.
 Problems can arise if a dial-up connection is used with a dynamic DNS configuration.
-In cases such as this, at least the name server should be clearly entered, because Squid does not start if it does not detect a DNS server in /etc/resolv.conf.
+In this case, at least the name server should be entered, because Squid does not start if it does not detect a DNS server in /etc/resolv.conf.

-49.3.1 Commands for Starting and Stopping Squid
+29.3.1 Commands for Starting and Stopping Squid

 To start Squid, enter resquid start at the command line as root.
-For the initial start-up, the directory structure must first be defined in /var/squid/cache.
-This is done by the start script /etc/init.d/squid automatically and can take a few seconds or even minutes.
+In the initial start-up, the directory structure of the cache must first be defined in /var/cache/ squid.
+This is done automatically by the start script /etc/init.d/squid and can take a few seconds or even minutes.
 If done appears to the right in green, Squid has been successfully loaded.
 To test the functionality of Squid on the local system, enter localhost as the proxy and 3128 as the port in the browser.

-To allow all users to access Squid and, through it, the Internet, change the entry in the configuration file /etc/squid/squid.conf from http_access deny all to http_access allow all.
+To allow users from the local system and other systems to access Squid and the Internet, change the entry in the configuration files /etc/squid/squid.conf from http\access deny all to http\access allow all.
 However, in doing so, consider that Squid is made completely accessible to anyone by this action.
 Therefore, define ACLs that control access to the proxy.
-More information about this is available in Section 49.4.2, "Options for Access Controls" (page 758).
+More information about this is available in Section 29.4.2, "Options for Access Controls" (page 530).

 After modifying the configuration file /etc/squid/squid.conf, Squid must reload the configuration file.
-Do this with resquid reload.
-Alternatively, completely restart Squid with resquid restart.
+Do this with rcsquid reload.
+Alternatively, completely restart Squid with rcsquid restart.

-The command resquid status can be used to check if the proxy is running.
-The command resquid stop causes Squid to shut down.
-This can take a while, because Squid waits up to half a minute (shutdown_lifetime option in /etc/squid/squid.conf) before dropping the connections to the clients and writing its data to the disk.
+The command rcsquid status can be used to check if the proxy is running.
+The command rcsquid stop causes Squid to shut down.
+This can take a while, because Squid waits up to half a minute (shutdown\lifetime option in /etc/squid/ squid.conf) before dropping the connections to the clients and writing its data to the disk.